jkvasan7692/qlearning_turtlebot_indoor/README.md

-# Dots and Boxes using Q Learning
+# Autonomous Navigation using Reinforcement Learning for Indoor Environment

 This project describes autonmous navigation using q learning for indoor environment divided into 10x10 grid.
 Further the simulation is performed on turtlebot in gazebo ROS